EvgenyTreskin/MineSweeper/README.md

 # MineSweeper
-Mine sweeper on java
+Mine sweeper on java.
-You can start game with JavaMineSweeper.jar file shortcut
+You can start game with JavaMineSweeper.jar file shortcut.